diskmanti/zero/README.md

 # vagrant-zero

 Development environment using Vagrant and Virtualbox.
-Include virtual machine definitions for clients running CentOS 6 & 7 and Ubuntu 14.

-The control vm zero vm runs CentOS 7 and includes a GUI.
+The control node zero runs CentOS 7 and includes a GUI.
+It is designated as a jump host for the other VM's in the virtual private network.

-The tower vm runs the latest vagrant box *ansible/tower*.

-The clients run *centos/6*, *centos/7* and *ubuntu/trusty64*.

 ```
  ____________________________________